 Auto Model

-Auto Model (kilo/auto) is a smart model routing system that automatically selects the optimal AI model based on the Kilo Code mode you're using.
-It balances cost and capability so you get the best results without manual model switching.
+Auto Model is a smart model routing system that automatically selects the optimal AI model based on the Kilo Code mode you're using.
+It comes in multiple tiers so you can balance cost and capability to fit your needs.

 How It Works